aaysul/Hello-World/README.md

 # Hello-World
 This is afnan.
-I am a mechatronics engineer currently doing udacity Self-Driving car nanodegree.
+I am a mechatronics engineer currently doing udacity Self-Driving Car nanodegree.